 Empathy is the ability to see from another person’s perspective and feel the way they would feel.
 If our kids were more empathetic, they would be more likely to make life easier for those who struggle.

 - Children need a firm understanding of what friendship is.
 It’s about shared values, interests and experience.
 It isn’t about power and fitting in.
 If kids could recognise real friendship, they would also be free to be kind and empathetic to people who aren’t their special friends.
 They would realise that those nice interactions don’t define their social status, just as their friendships don’t.

 - We need to encourage kids to be involved in activities outside of school.
 They need opportunities to be exposed to lots of different kinds of people.
 They will have more opportunity to meet new people and they would understand that maybe everyone isn’t the same as the kids at their school.

-- At Santa Maria College we strongly encourage our girls to be involved in co-curricular activities like service programs, art programs, drama, dance…anything that appeals to their special interests.
-Especially Junior and Middle School students.
-That way kids are in contact with people of different age groups who care about the same things as them.
+- Encourage kids to be involved in co-curricular activities like service programs, art programs, drama, dance…anything that appeals to their special interests.
+That way they are in contact with people of different age groups who care about the same things as them.

 - I love sport for teaching kids about working together, recognising each other’s talents and having a shared goal.
 Sport also offers you skills that will always allow you to meet new people and quickly become part of a community.

 And What About My Broken-Hearted Girl?
 What Can We Do For Her?

 - Listen carefully when kids tell you of their experiences.
 Let them know that you recognise their pain and that you are always open to listening.
 Try not to over react, it won’t help and it sends the message that the situation is even worse than it is.
 Allow the child to sit with you and their feeling but don’t let them dwell, otherwise it can be overwhelming.
 Get them into their safe routines and the happy rituals of your family.
 (Learn more here)